ptornhult/testing-custom-view/README.md

-# Testing Custom Views with Robolectric
+# Testing Custom Views with Robolectric 4

-This project contains a simple custom text view.
-This will be tested using Robolectric and MockK for UI related functionality and Unit tested for anything not requiring a context nor UI related
+This project contains a simple custom text view which will be tested using Robolectric